danielplohmann/mcrit-data/README.md

 # MCRIT Reference Data

-This repository contains a collection of reference data that can be used with MCRIT.
+This repository contains a collection of reference data that can be used with the MinHash-based Code Relationship & Investigation Toolkit (MCRIT).
 The scope is to cover popular, typically statically linked code that is commonly encountered during binary / malware analysis.
 This includes both artefacts introduced by compilers themselves as well as (precompiled) third party libraries that provide access to common algorithms and data structures.